etrex/kamiflex/README.md

 puts json
 ```

-the render result looks like this:
+The render result looks like this:

 ![](image/todos_index.png)